livingdocsIO/documentation/content/customising/server/document-version.md

 ## The documentVersion object

 The `documentVersion` is a core object and is returned in a lot of server API calls.
-It contains information about a document like content, systemdata, metadata and the lastest publication.
+It contains information about a document like content, systemdata, metadata and the latest publication.

 ## The documentVersion Interface